reigenatk/rpg-game/Assets/bugs.md

 Bug (aesprite?): Whenever I have a sprite sheets thats more than like 20 frames long, and then I try to import it into Unity, it always forgets to apply the Point (no filter) and zero compression, and my images appear super blurry.
 I don't understand why this is happening, but to fix this, for now, I've just split the sprite sheets into two parts.
 This is probably terrible for maintainability because now I have to export only a certain chunk of frames, and I need to remember which frames go to what (for instance, part 1 is frames 1-12, part 2 is frames 12-24)...

 Fix: IDK, but a fix would be nice cuz this is super annoying.

+Bug (Yarn Spinner): When I do `setYarnVariable("$finishedMeetJefferyScene", true);` inside the initialization code for GameState, it works when I try doing `TryGetValue()` later on to see what value is in there.
+But if I use a foreach loop to call the same function, instead of explicity setting the strings, I put it in the serialized field, doing `TryGetValue` DOESNT work, and it says the variable storage does not contain a yarn variable of this name.
+WTF?

+Fix: IDK lol, explicitly declare all Yarn variables that I am gonna use inside the Awake() method of GameState, I guess.
+Kinda shitty that it has to come to this, but otherwise the GetYarnVariable functions are just completely broken.
+How is this happening lol?

+Bug: PlaySoundString stopped working?
+WTF?

+I do <<playSoundString AudioManager ArriveHome>>, and set the enum as usual, and it just doesnt play -_-.
+I think whats happening is the dictionary isn't getting the SoundItem objects somehow... maybe the dictionary is too big and needs to be split up into another dictionary?
+I have no clue...

+Fix: IDK?
+Is my scriptable object too big?
+This is element #88 so it is rather large but this shouldnt be happening...

+**OK I found the fix** XD so I'm pretty sure it just ran out of memory or something.
+The thing is, it's probably storing the entire audio clips in memory.
+So when I added a 30 sec clip it took up too much memory for that one dictionary.
+The fix is really retarded but I just added another dictionary and now will use this one.
+ANd when that gets full, we do it again... and again.
+What an ass solution lol